 - More affordable: Was introduced into a lower priced category (54 percent cheaper at launch).

 - More modern: Reflects 4 years and 4 months of technical progress since the X Vario launch.

-Reasons to prefer the Leica X Vario (Typ 107):
+Arguments in favor of the Leica X Vario (Typ 107):

 - Longer lasting: Gets more shots (450 versus 200) out of a single battery charge.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.